Academic and legal responses to the Gaza genocide: Genocide studies scholars

-In September 2025, David Simon, director of the Genocide Studies Program at Yale University, said there had been a surge in use of the word genocide in relation to Gaza, and that the "man-made famine" in Gaza had made it easier for people to read genocidal intent from Israel's actions.
-Jeffrey S. Bachman and Esther Brito Ruiz also highlight the use of starvation on the population of Gaza as definitive evidence of Israel perpetrating a genocide.
-That same month, Samudzi also said that most experts now believed "annihilatory intent has rarely been more explicit than the repeated comments made by Israeli leadership in the progression of the state's aggression from the days after 7 October 2023".
+In September 2025, David Simon, director of the Genocide Studies Program at Yale University, said there had been a surge in use of the word "genocide" in relation to Gaza, and that the "man-made famine" in Gaza had made it easier for people to read genocidal intent from Israel's actions.
+Jeffrey S. Bachman and Esther Brito Ruiz, an associate professor and adjunct instructor in Peace, Human Rights & Cultural Relations at American University also highlighted the use of starvation on the population of Gaza as definitive evidence of Israel perpetrating a genocide.
+That same month, Samudzi said that most experts now believed "annihilatory intent has rarely been more explicit than the repeated comments made by Israeli leadership in the progression of the state's aggression from the days after 7 October 2023".